Jermaine Kearse

-Jermaine Levan Kearse (born February 6, 1990) is a former American football wide receiver.
-He played eight seasons in National Football League (NFL).
-He was signed by the Seattle Seahawks as an undrafted free agent in 2012 and later won Super Bowl XLVIII with the team, beating the Denver Broncos.
-Kearse played college football at Washington.
-Kearse also played for the New York Jets and Detroit Lions.
+Jermaine Levan Kearse (born February 6, 1990) is an American former professional football player who was a wide receiver for eight seasons in the National Football League (NFL).
+He played college football for the Washington Huskies.
+Kearse was signed by the Seattle Seahawks as an undrafted free agent in 2012 and later won Super Bowl XLVIII with the team.
+After five seasons with the Seahawks, Kearse played two more seasons for the New York Jets from 2017 to 2018.
+In 2019, he joined the Detroit Lions, but missed the entire season due to injury.

-Early years
+Early life

 Kearse grew up as a military brat; his father was a non-commissioned officer in the U.S. Army.
 While living at Fort Lewis (now Joint Base Lewis–McChord), south of Tacoma, Washington, he attended Lakes High School in Lakewood and played high school football for the Lancers.
 As a senior, he caught 54 passes for 903 yards and eight touchdowns.

 College career

 Kearse attended the University of Washington in Seattle, playing for the Huskies of the Pac-12 Conference.
 In his time there, he played under head coaches Tyrone Willingham and Steve Sarkesian.
 As a true freshman in 2008, he played in all 12 games, with two starts, and had 20 receptions for 301 yards and two touchdowns.
 As a sophomore in 2009 in his first season with Sarkesian, Kearse started nine of 12 games and led the team in receptions with 50; yards with 866; and touchdowns with eight.
 He was named a second-team All-Pac-10 selection.

 As a junior in 2010, Kearse started all 13 games and again led the team in receptions with 63 for 1,005 yards and 12 touchdowns.
 He was named second-team All-Pac-10 for the second consecutive year.
 As a senior in 2011, he had 47 receptions for 699 yards and seven touchdowns.